 But among five strong courses (Becker CMA, Wiley CMAexcel, Gleim CMA, HOCK International, and Surgent CMA), is there a best?
 Well, personally, if I had to pick a course for myself, I would go with Becker.
 Let me explain why.
 First, Becker has completely rewritten its CMA materials, and now they are better than ever.
 Second, the bite-sized videos are great for working professionals who don’t have a lot of time for long lectures.
 And third, Becker’s e-learning software directs your studies in such a way that you’ll probably need to study fewer hours.

 Basically, Becker helps you study better, which means you’ll be better prepared for the big exam day.

-To take your accounting career to the next level, it all begins with getting your CMA, which stands for the Certified Management Accountant credential.
+Taking your accounting career to the next level begins with getting your CMA, the Certified Management Accountant credential.
 This globally recognized certification sets you apart as a professional in the field.
 It’s granted by the Institute of Management Accountants (IMA) and is therefore respected in the industry.

 So, let’s look at how you can become a CMA in this complete guide.

 What is a CMA?

 First, let’s explore what a CMA actually is.
 CMA stands for Certified Management Accountant.
 Basically, it is a designation awarded to accountants who have passed the CMA exam and have met certain other qualifications.
 CMA-certified professionals usually work in financial planning and analysis positions such as budgeting and forecasting.
 Plus, some CMAs work in control and professional ethics.

 A CMA may hold the title of a corporate accountant, cost accountant, management accountant, risk manager, financial strategist, FP&A manager, or a similar job title in this field.